 - Wages – up to 13 weeks of unpaid wages (capped at the FEG maximum weekly wage)

 - Long service leave

 - Payment in lieu of notice of termination – maximum of 5 weeks

 - Redundancy pay – up to 4 weeks per full year of service

 If your company has been liquidated, this may leave you in a tricky situation financially.
 You can seek the advice of Revive Financial to ensure you do not sink into a debt spiral.

-Find out more now through our contact form.
 If your business uses XERO for its accounting, you can receive an instant score and suggested actions based on your personal situation, using our free Business Viability Tool.
-Alternatively, speak to one of the team now on 1800 861 247 for professional, and non-judgemental advice.
+Alternatively, get in touch with our team of financial professionals on 1800 861 247.